99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 git push origin master
 ```

-Go to actions in tabs in your repository, you should see the CI build running and hopefully passing ;)
+When you commit the change into github, you can go to actions in tabs in your repository, you should see the CI build running and hopefully passing ;).
+This builds docker image from the Dockerfile that we created and tags the image appropriately so that it is pushed in the docker hub repo that we created.

 ![github-ci-pass](/img/github-ci-pass.png)